ferchaure/ferchaure/README.md

-# Hi, I'm Fer
+# Hi, I'm Fer 👋

+## About Me
-I am currently working as a Data Scientist at Despegar.com and finishing my PhD at the Institute of Biomedical Engineering at the University of Buenos Aires.
+I'm a Data Scientist at Despegar.com and a PhD candidate at the Institute of Biomedical Engineering, University of Buenos Aires.
+My passion lies in exploring the intersections of machine learning, automation, and problem-solving.

-I love researching and working with Machine Learning, as well as automating repetitive tasks and solving complex problems with simple solutions.

-### Current Research Interests:
+## 🌱 Current Research Interests

-- Code Performance (Rust is looking promising )
+- Code Performance Optimization (maybe Rust is a nice solution)
-- Causal machine learning.
+- Causal Machine Learning
-- Game theory
+- Game Theory
-- Reinforcement learning
+- Reinforcement Learning

+---

+I'm always open to interesting conversations and collaboration opportunities.
+Feel free to reach out if you'd like to discuss data science, machine learning, or any of my research interests!